candyartemis/Final-Project-Group1/Code/README.md

 * Main(time).py uses time domain data extracted from wavfile.
 * music_feature_loader.py needs to run first to created the 3 .npy files that will be used in main(frequency).py
 * Main(frequency).py uses time domain data extracted from librosa.
+* The find_file definition in each .py needs to be modified in order to successfully run the code since your directory might be different.

 ### Prerequisites